siriusphp/html/README.md

 ## Tag API

+Once you get access to a `Tag` object you can do stuff with it:

 ##### `getAttributes($list)` | `setAttributes($attrs)`
 $list = the names of the attributes to be retrieved (null = ALL attributes)